Country Profile: Kuwait

 Energy

-Kuwait's energy sector is dominated by fossil fuels, with 97.8% of total electricity generation capacity derived from these sources.
-The country maintains significant petroleum reserves, estimated at 101.5 billion barrels.
-Electricity access is universal, with a total installed generating capacity of 20.294 million kW reported in 2023.
+Kuwait's energy sector is dominated by fossil fuels, with 97.8% of its electricity generation capacity sourced from oil and gas.
+The total installed electricity generation capacity was 20.294 million kW in 2023.
+The nation is also focused on renewable energy sources as part of its future development plans.

 Environment

-Kuwait faces several environmental challenges, including limited freshwater resources, air and water pollution, and desertification.
-The nation is party to numerous international environmental agreements, highlighting its commitment to addressing these issues.
-Urbanization has led to significant habitat loss and biodiversity concerns.
+Kuwait faces several environmental challenges, including limited freshwater resources, pollution, and desertification.
+The country is a party to multiple international environmental agreements, including the Paris Agreement on climate change.

 Transportation